“Competitors Are Stealing My Ideas.”

 Competition can serve as a force for good.
 It can force you to do better.

 If you read this blog you may have noticed that we serially and habitually reveal our process and service devices to anyone bothering to pay attention.
-We actually give our intellectual property away for free to those who cannot afford to pay for us to administer it.
+We actually give our intellectual property away to those who cannot afford to pay for us to administer it.
 This is by design.
-A local nonprofit for whom we recently did a Discovery Session to help start them in the right direction wrote us this lovely note:
+A local nonprofit for whom we recently did a Diagnostic Workshop to help start them in the right direction wrote us this lovely note:

 We actually give our intellectual property away for free to those who cannot afford to pay for us to administer it.
 This is by design.